Realswitzer/incremancer-sedit/readme.md

 <p>oh yeah i also made one of the worst code samples. feel free to use as an example of flat out terrible code.</p>

-# this does not work well
+# this works slightly better than when i last changed this text

 <p>it sorta works. to just decompress the save so you can see inside of it, use dump.py</p>